4 apps that will clear disk space on your Mac

 Disk Drill can see how to check disk space on Mac.

-4. Use macOS Sierra’s Optimized Storage to see what is taking up space on your Mac
+4. Use the native Optimised Storage tool to see what is taking up space on your Mac

-Finally, to make sure things keep on ticking over nicely, make use of macOS’ own Optimized Storage feature.
+Finally, to make sure things keep on ticking over nicely, make use of macOS’ own Optimised Storage feature.
 This is another way to see how to check free space on Mac.

 Granted, this feature doesn’t offer the heavyweight cleaning capabilities of a CleanMyMac, but it’s useful nonetheless.

-By clicking on Details from within Storage, you’ll have access to four features: Store in iCloud, Optimize Storage, Empty Trash Automatically, and Reduce Clutter.
+By clicking on Manage from within Storage, you’ll have access to four features: Store in iCloud, Optimise Storage, Empty Bin Automatically, and Reduce Clutter.

-While emptying the trash and reducing clutter are simple ways to free up a small amount of space, Store in iCloud is the outstanding feature.
-This allows you move items from local storage and save them to your iCloud account.
+While emptying the trash and reducing clutter are simple ways to free up a small amount of space, Store in iCloud is an outstanding feature.
+This allows you to move items from local storage and save them to your iCloud account.

 From Store in iCloud, simply check the boxes for Store files from Desktop and Documents in iCloud Drive and Store photos and videos in iCloud Photo Library.
 All of your files will then be synced to the cloud.
 You can then use a Mac disk cleaner to get rid of the locally stored duplicates.

-The Optimize option is also useful if you happen to have movies or TV shows that you’ve watched on iTunes.
-By enabling Optimize, previously watched media will be automatically removed from your computer and kept in iTunes where you can download them again if you get the urge to give a show a rerun.
+The Optimise option is also useful if you happen to have movies or TV shows that you’ve watched on Apple TV.
+By enabling Optimise, previously watched media will be automatically removed from your computer and kept in Apple TV where you can download them again if you get the urge to give the show a rerun.

 Keep your disk space under control